 STAGE 2 — WHERE THE REAL INNOVATION STARTS FOR AIRLINES

-With the evolving skills of voice assistants, basic questions will quickly turn into conversations.
+With the evolving skills of voice assistants, fundamental questions will quickly turn into conversations.
 Besides an immense level of convenience, conversations will contribute to providing enhanced information.

 Imagine the following chat: